alexromanov/alexromanov.github.io/_posts/2021-06-13-scala-grpc-api-tests.md

     $ sbt compile
     ```
     in Terminal or choose it from sbt command list in IDE.
-    As a result all clients generated from proto file can be found at */target/scala-2.13/akka-grpc/main* folder.
+    As a result, all clients generated from proto file can be found at */target/scala-2.13/akka-grpc/main* folder.

 5. Add [Matchers][matchers] and [ScalaFutures][scala-futures] traits to test class definition.